 The final stages of growth

 Once each of the stems has grown more than five ‘true’ leaves they can be transferred to a larger plant pot, or if preferred to an outdoor pot, for the final stages of growth.
 If continuing the process indoors the pot will need to be at least 10cm in diameter and placed back on a sunny windowsill or on a greenhouse bench.

 If transferring to outdoors it will require a warm, sunny position, sheltered from harsh winds and after all risk of frost has passed.
 Each seed will need to be gently removed and placed in a 1cm diameter hole roughly 10cm apart.
 The soil will need to be packed gently back around the base of the basil and watered well.
 They can then be left to grow, checking moisture levels regularly.

 Harvesting your basil plants

 Once the basil has grown to around 10cm tall with plenty of fresh green leaves it is ready to harvest.
 This can be done by pinching or cutting the leaves off as required.
 Basil will regrow leaves and continue to produce them for a couple of months after first harvesting, therefore it is best to avoid chopping whole stems from the plant as it can weaken the plant and prevent further growth.

 As growing basil is more difficult to grow in the winter months due to poor light conditions, you can dry some of the leaves grown in the summer harvest to use later on.
 In order to do this, cut the base of the stems, tie them in a bunch and hang them upside down in a dark, warm place until they are dry.
-Afterwards they can simply be crumbled into an airtight jar.
-Alternatively you can place a handful of leaves in small bag and store in the freezer.
+Afterwards, they can simply be crumbled into an airtight jar.
+Alternatively, you can place a handful of leaves in a small bag and store in the freezer.

 So there you have it, the easiest way to grow your own basil and create delicious additional flavours to include in all of your favourite dishes!